OfficeDev/office-scripts-docs/docs/overview/script-storage.md

 You Office Scripts are stored in your OneDrive.
 The **.osts** files are found in the **/Documents/Office Scripts/** folder.
 Any edits made to these **.osts** files, such as renaming or deleting files, will be reflected in the Code Editor and Script Gallery.

-Scripts that are shared with one of your workbooks remain in the cloud and are not copied to any of your local or OneDrive folders.
+Scripts that are shared with one of your workbooks remain in the script creator's OneDrive.
+They are not copied to any of your local or OneDrive folders when you run the shared script in Excel.
 The **Make a Copy** button of the Code Editor saves a separate copy of the script in your OneDrive.
 Changes to the copy don't affect the original script.

 ### Script folders